 As I lived in South Manchester at the time, I had no idea of how wonderful North Manchester is or how much countryside you can find there.

 It makes sense that there are many farms to be found on the outskirts of Manchester and the one offering goat yoga was Cronkshaw Fold Farm.

 North Manchester countryside

 The farm was positioned right next to green hills and I could see and hear buzzards hunting over the fields.

-We were advised to wear old clothing and bring an old mat or towel to put on the floor, in case it got dirty or nibbled.
+We were advised to wear old clothing and bring an old mat or towel to put on the floor, in case it got dirty or nibbled by the goats during the yoga.
 They also suggested tying up long hair, as the goats especially liked to chew ginger hair.

 As we came during COVID, we naturally brought our masks for if we came within a metre of each other.

 The owners of the farm have big dreams to be sustainable in their practises and put their goat yoga profits into renewable power technologies.
 They were also looking at the ecological benefits of grass-fed goats.

 The yoga took place in their barn and as there was only 5 yogis plus the teacher, it was easy to distance from each other.

 Thankfully, the goats didn’t distance from us and they ran out with excitement as soon as their gate was opened.